American Arena League: First season

+During the two league's first seasons, the Can-Am's founder Tim Viens announced on April 14, 2017, that for the 2018 season the APF and Can-Am leagues would officially merge and create the American Arena League, which the APF would later confirm.
+The championship between the two leagues was never played or referenced by either league again.

 In June 2017, the now-merged league announced its inaugural members over its social media page.
 From the Can-Am, the league added the Boston Blaze, Buffalo Blitz, Connecticut Chiefs, Glens Falls Gladiators, Rochester Kings, Vermont Bucks, and the Central Penn Chargers (the team that played in Can-Am playoff game against the Bucks).
 From the APF, the league added the Florida Tarpons, Richmond Roughriders, and the announced expansion team Hampton Roads Riptides.
 The Roughriders had previously stated that they were looking to join to the Indoor Football League (IFL) or the National Arena League (NAL) and that they had not committed to joining the AAL yet.
 The AAL then deleted all references of the Roughriders from their social media posts within two days and the Roughriders later announced they had joined the National Arena League (NAL).
 By early July, the only teams that had not been deleted from their social media posts were the Bucks, Gladiators, Kings, and Tarpons.
 On July 13, the league added the Georgia Doom of Macon, Georgia.
 The Doom organization had played a few games as a travel team fill-in for the Dayton Wolfpack of the NAL the previous season.
 The league also added the Triangle Torch and Upstate Dragons after they previously played in Supreme Indoor Football (SIF), with the SIF's Cape Fear Heroes (the ownership group that operates the SIF) joining the AAL shortly thereafter.
 By September 13, the Roughriders returned to the AAL when the NAL had increased its criteria for new teams.
 On September 20, the High Country Grizzlies, formerly of the NAL, also joined the AAL.